dormant-chicken/sortty/README.md

 ## The Name

-The name is the word "sort", because this is a program to visualize sorting algorithms, plus the word "TTY", which is similar to a terminal. "sort" plus "TTY" equals "sorTTY", it's a great name, I know.
+The name is the word "sort", because this is a program to visualize sorting algorithms, plus the word "TTY", which is similar to a terminal. "sort" plus "TTY" equals "sortty", it's a great name, I know.